lunchboxer/kumu-api/README.md

 ```
 $ npm install
 ```
+Skip the set-up for semantic-ui.
+The configuration is already written into semantic.json.
 Then, produce the server's service file:
 ```
 $ npm run lb-ng
 ```